-GE quarterly profit drops 28 percent; cash flow target trimmed
+GE beats diminished profit expectations, trims cash flow target

-(Reuters) - U.S. industrial conglomerate General Electric Co reported a 28 percent drop in quarterly profit on Friday, as weakness in power and renewables energy offset gains in its aviation, oil and gas and healthcare units.
+(Reuters) - U.S. industrial conglomerate General Electric Co reported a smaller-than-expected drop in quarterly profit on Friday as weakness in power and renewables energy offset gains in its aviation, oil and gas and healthcare units.

-GE affirmed its full-year adjusted EPS target of $1.00 to $1.07 a share, but cut its annual cash target to $6 billion from a range of $6 billion to $7 billion.
+GE cut its annual cash target to $6 billion from a range of $6 billion to $7 billion, but affirmed its full-year adjusted EPS target of $1.00 to $1.07 a share.

+GE’s adjusted earnings, which exclude certain pension and restructuring costs, fell 10 percent to 19 cents a share, from a restated 21 cents a year ago.

+The result beat analysts expectations of 17 cents a share, according to Thomson Reuters I/B/E/S. Analysts had cut estimates after GE’s weak first-quarter results.

 Its shares have dropped 49 percent in the past year.
 Though investors are still interested in GE, many want to see the power and capital units stabilize and even improve before buying the stock, analysts have said.